 “The project is largely funded by Santander UK as part of the partnership with TfL”

-but it seems they and the bank are significantly downplaying the scale of its investment.
+however it seems they and the bank are significantly downplaying the scale of its investment.

 But it’s not just the willingness to spend which is pleasing TfL – they’re also relieved to finally have a partner which is determined to get more out of the scheme than just brand exposure.